botbreeder/mudbasic/README.md

 50 10 has (3) legs
 ```

-Jackie has 3 legs instead of 4.
-The statement `50` locally overrides the statement `140` of `a cat`.
+Jackie has 3 legs instead of 4, because the statement `50` locally overrides the statement `140` of `a cat`.